 The 4-year Strategic Plan sets out our priorities together with targets for success over this time.
-The Delivery Plan 2024-2026 outlines the proposed activities needed to achieve the Council's strategic aims set out in the Strategic Plan and sets delivery measures to track performance against achieving key ambitions.
-The delivery measures are tracked and reported regularly to Cabinet as part of the Council's Performance Framework.
+The 2024-2026 Delivery Plan outlines the proposed activities needed to achieve the Council's strategic aims set out in the Strategic Plan and sets delivery measures to track performance against achieving key ambitions.
+The delivery measures are tracked and reported in quarters 2, 3 and 4 to Cabinet as part of the Performance Framework.